elizabethadegbaju/dailypythontip/README.md

 ## Instructions
 - Run ```python manage.py runapscheduler``` to schedule the job that syncs the tweets to the database.
-The server must be running for the job to run at 12 AM West African everyday.
+The server must be running for the job to run every three(3) hours.
 You can also go to the django admin platform to run the ```fetch_tweets``` job anytime you want
 ## Keys needed in ```.env``` file to be placed in root of directory
 - DATABASE_NAME ```string```